influxdata/go-syslog/README.md

 // <191>1 - - - - - -
 ```

+## Message transfer

+Excluding encapsulating one message for packet in packet protocols there are two ways to transfer syslog messages over streams.

+The older - ie., the **non-transparent** framing - and the newer one - ie., the **octet counting** framing - which is reliable and has not been seen to cause problems noted with the non-transparent one.

+This library provide stream parsers for both.

-### RFC5425
+### Octet counting

-The RFC5425 builds upon RFC5424.

-In short, it describes the recommended way to transport syslog messages - ie., over TLS with the **octect counting** technique.
+In short, [RFC5425](https://tools.ietf.org/html/rfc5425#section-4.3) and [RFC6587](), aside from the protocol considerations, describe a **transparent framing** technique for syslog messages that uses the **octect counting** technique - ie., the message lenght of the incoming message.

+Each syslog message is sent with a prefix representing the number of bytes it is made of.

+This [package](./octetcounting) parses messages stream following such rule.

+To quickly understand how to use it please have a look at the [example file](./octetcounting/example_test.go).

+### Non transparent

+The [RFC6587](https://tools.ietf.org/html/rfc6587#section-3.4.2) also describes the **non-transparent framing** transport of syslog messages.

+In such case the messages are separated by a trailer, usually a line feed.

+This [package](./nontransparent) parses message stream following such [technique](https://tools.ietf.org/html/rfc6587#section-3.4.2).

-To quickly understand how to use it please have a look at the [example file](rfc5425/example_test.go).
+To quickly understand how to use it please have a look at the [example file](./nontransparent/example_test.go).

+Things we do not support:

+- trailers other than `LF` or `NUL`
+- trailer which length is greater than 1 byte
+- trailer change on a frame-by-frame basis

-## Performance
+## Performances

 To run the benchmark execute the following command.